nina-protocol/nina-spl-claim/README.md

 To create a faucet:
 `node client/initialize.js`

 [Take note of the Faucet Program Address printed out on initialization.
-You will need to set `FAUCET_ACCOUNT` in `/app/src/utils/faucet.js` to this value.]
+You will need to set `FAUCET_ACCOUNT` in `/app/src/utils/faucet.js` and `/client/faucet.js`to this value as well .]

 To fill the faucet:
 `node client/refillFaucet.js`